wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/430-minute-smallman-to-aiers.md

 ---
+doc_date: '1970-02-17'
+doc_num: 430
+doc_order: 430
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 68/201]'
-title: "430 MINUTE SMALLMAN TO AIERS"
+title: MINUTE SMALLMAN TO AIERS
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10297
 vol_id: 27
-doc_date: 1970-02-17
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 430 MINUTE SMALLMAN TO AIERS

-UKNA: FCO 68/201

 London, 17 February 1970

 Restricted

-Mr Wiggin2 sent me a copy of his minute of 16 February to you proposing that the Secretary of State should give a combined party for the Australian and Canadian Agents General.
+Mr Wiggin[2](#f2) sent me a copy of his minute of 16 February to you proposing that the Secretary of State should give a combined party for the Australian and Canadian Agents General.

 2\.
 I fully take Mr Wilford’s point about the need to limit calls on the Secretary of State’s time.
 But there are certain potentially embarrassing constitutional factors, not fully brought out so far, which I feel should be taken into account in recommending whether a combined party should be held or not.